wat is user generated content

 It gives audiences FOMO

-It saves your agency resources
+It saves valuable resources

 UGC can reduce that significantly since you don’t need to invest money or time into creating content in-house.